spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/category/assign-products-to-categories.md

     This refreshes the page with a success message displayed.

 **Tips and tricks**
-When assigning or deassigning a lot of categories at a time, you can double-check your selection in **Products to be assigned** and **Products to be deassigned** tabs respectively.
+</br>When assigning or deassigning a lot of categories at a time, you can double-check your selection in **Products to be assigned** and **Products to be deassigned** tabs respectively.

 ## Next steps